nehapatil2/Final_Submission_Software_Engineering_Project/README.md

 ## Testing the Platform

 The platform has undergone extensive testing:
-- **Unit Testing**: Verified individual components using PHPUnit.
+- Unit Testing: Verified individual components using PHPUnit.
-- **Cross-Browser Testing**: Ensured compatibility with Chrome, Firefox, and Safari using BrowserStack.
+- Cross-Browser Testing: Ensured compatibility with Chrome, Firefox, and Safari using BrowserStack.
-- **Responsive Testing**: Validated layout and functionality across various screen sizes and devices.
+- Responsive Testing: Validated layout and functionality across various screen sizes and devices.

 Test cases and results are documented in the repository.